liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 the error.

-Since the request is asynchronous, the `getGroupEntriesWithGroupId` method returns immediately with nil, and the `onSuccess` method of your callback is invoked with the results once the request has finished successfully.
+Since the request is asynchronous, the `getGroupEntriesWithGroupId` method returns immediately with `nil`, and the `onSuccess` method of your callback is invoked with the results once the request has finished successfully.

 The `onSuccess` result parameter doesn't have a specific type.
 Therefore, you need to check the service method signature in order to figure out which type you can cast to safely.
-In this example, the `getGroupEntriesWithGroupId` method returns an `NSArray`, so you can cast to this type.
+In this example, the `getGroupEntriesWithGroupId` method returns an `NSArray`; so you can cast to this type.

     - (void)onSuccess:(id)result {
         NSArray *entries = (NSArray *)result;